 Silver Creek’s strategy has been to partner its institutional clients with an experienced operating company who is also a significant co-investor.
-Green Diamond Resource Company, whose roots date back to 1890, is such a partner and the timberland manager for Silver Creek’s 525,000 acre timber portfolio which spans the Southern U.S. and Pacific Northwest.
+Green Diamond Resource Company, whose roots date back to 1890, is such a partner and the timberland manager for Silver Creek’s timber portfolio which spans the Southern U.S. and Pacific Northwest.
 The complete portfolio is certified under the Sustainable Forestry Initiative Standard, the world’s largest forest certification system.

 Aggregates (hard rock, sand and gravel) are essential building blocks in the U.S. economy.
 Demand is expected to range between 5 and 10 tons per American per year.
 Demand grows as population grows.
 50% of that demand is driven by public infrastructure (roads, rail beds, seawalls, tunnels, bridges) and 50% in commercial and residential construction.
 Aggregate reserves refer to the rock beneath rock quarry operations.
-They are extracted by the operator, crushed, cleaned, sized and sold to customers.
+They are extracted by an operator, crushed, cleaned, sized and sold to customers.

 Silver Creek’s strategy is to purchase reserves beneath operating quarries with long term track records and 35-50 years of remaining capacity.
-The quarry operator (typically a large multi-national company) is obligated to continue its work and pay the fund a royalty on each pound of rock that is sold.
+The quarry operator (typically a large multi-national company) would be obligated to continue its work and pay the fund a royalty on each pound of rock that is sold.
 Silver Creek believes this strategy has the ability to create predictable cash flow, a hedge against inflation, and strong risk adjusted returns.